gfumagalli9/hyper-motivo/README.md

 ###Additional options

-In addition to -DCMAKE_BUILD_TYPE=... you can pass the option -DOPTIMIZE_MORE=YES to cmake to enable additional optimization flags including -march=native.
+In addition to `-DCMAKE_BUILD_TYPE=...` you can pass the option `-DOPTIMIZE_MORE=YES` to cmake to enable additional optimization flags including `-march=native`.
 The resulting binaries might not work on other machines.

-The option -DENABLE_ASSERTS=YES enables asserts even when the code is compiled in release mode (the default setting).
+The option `-DENABLE_ASSERTS=YES` enables asserts even when the code is compiled in release mode (the default setting).
 These perform additional sanity checks during the computation but result in slower code.

-The option -DMOTIVO_OVERFLOW_SAFE=NO disables overflow checks on arithmetic operations involving large numbers.
+The option `-DMOTIVO_OVERFLOW_SAFE=NO` disables overflow checks on arithmetic operations involving large numbers.
 This results in faster (but less safe) code.

 Example: